TmzFranck/books-api/README.md

 ## Overview

-Books API provides a comprehensive platform for cataloging, searching, and managing book information.
-The API allows users to perform CRUD operations on books, authors, and related entities.
+Books API provides a comprehensive platform for managing a collection of books with the following features:

+- **Book Management**: Create, retrieve, update, and delete books
+- **User Authentication**: Secure signup, login, and token-based authentication
+- **Role-Based Access Control**: Different permissions for users and administrators
+- **Review System**: Allow users to post and manage reviews for books
+- **Tagging System**: Organize books with custom tags
+- **Background Processing**: Email notifications and other async tasks with Celery
+- **Token Management**: Secure logout with token blacklisting via Redis

+The API is built with FastAPI, providing automatic OpenAPI documentation, async request handling, and modern Python features.

 ## Getting Started